TTtianTT/ECPE-Group-Repo/README.md

   If we want to further enhance the performance of the Bert encoder or explicit relation classifier, we can use the Gigaword dataset.
 For this dataset, we need to cleanse the data and divide it into seperate clauses which have connectives.
 And use this new dataset to do domain pre-training.

 ### Leveraging Connectives
   At first, we find the emotion clause using ECPE-MM-R turn 1.
 And we pair up each emotional clause and each non-emotional clause.
 Then, we add connectives selected by our data mining work and calculate the probability over the Language Model.
 Finally, if the sum of probability of causal connectives (probability times percentage) is the greatest, we add connectives with probability into original corpus and process them seperately (maybe choose top 5).
-However, the loss of this step is unclear (need further discussion).
+However, the loss of this step is unclear.
 I prefer to say that this step is a automatic step completed by LM so there is no loss we can use.

   On the other hand, we could use the BLEU or ROUGE to score the connectives directly.
 We will try this in the future.

-  For simple verification without whole analysis of PDTB/HIT-CDTB, we use the following list of connectives (need further discussion): Not given yet.
+  For simple verification without whole analysis of PDTB/HIT-CDTB, we use the following list of connectives \[Rutherford, A. et al., 2015\]: further, in sum, in the end, overall, similarly, whereas, earlier, in turn, nevertheless, on the other hand, ultimately, accordingly, as a result, because, by comparison, by contrast, consequently, for example, for instance, furthermore, in fact, in other words, in particular, in short, indeed, previously, rather, so, specifically, therefore, also, although, and, as, but, however, in addition, instead, meanwhile, moreover, rather, since, then, thus, while, as long as, if, nor, now that, once, otherwise, unless, until.

 ### Explicit Relation Classifier
   We can judge the relation of the new pairs of (emotion arg, connectives, arg) with explicit relation classifier as benchmark.
 The concrete way is not decided yet (need further discussion).